 The Examination Board is the body that determines in an objective and expert way whether a student meets the conditions under the Teaching and Examination Rules (TER) concerning the knowledge, comprehension and skills required in order to obtain the Master of Science (MSc) degree.
-Members of the Examination Board are appointed by the Dean of the Faculty.
+The Dean of the Faculty appoints members of the Examination Board.